danieldiamond/gitlab-analytics/README.md

 * Productize this a little more, and add steps to ease the creation of the "transform" file.
 * Set up backup/restore jobs for production database

+#### Open questions

+* Should we required Marketo/Zuora data to be in SFDC, or pull from these platforms directly?
+  * Pulling only from SFDC would generalize the process if customers used other tools, but then require that the integration and data is written back to SFDC

 ## How to use